20 Weird Old Words for Bodily Ailments

 Need a better word to describe what ails you?
-Look no further than this list of old, unusual ways to describe your aches, pains, and whatever else is happening in your body.
+Look no further than this list of unusual terms to describe your aches, pains, and whatever else is happening in your body—some of which are quite old.

 1. Acronyx